steqeq/0000/docs/conceptual/ai-migraphx-optimization.md

 ./path/to/migraphx-driver run --migraphx resnet50.mxr --enable-offload-copy
 ```

-Alternatively, you can use the MIGraphX C++ or Python API to generate `.mxr` file.
+Alternatively, you can use the MIGraphX C++ or Python API to generate `.mxr` files.

 ![Generating an MXR file](../data/conceptual/image018.png "Generating an MXR file")